At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 In California, firefighters have been battling a historic number of fires since early August when the fire season picked up.

-Thirty-one peopl have died and more than 9,200 structures have been destroyed this season, with more than 4.1 million acres burned this year.
+Thirty-one people have died and more than 9,200 structures have been destroyed this season, with more than 4.1 million acres burned this year.

 Firefighters responded to and quickly contained 23 new wildfires Saturday while continuing to battle 20 existing fires throughout the state, an update from California Department of Forestry and Fire Protection (CalFire) said.